Control Package

 The following example is a block diagram of a control loop defined to control the speed of a motor.
 The motor has an encoder that reports the position of the motor.

-Measuring the reported position and deriving it to get the speed introduces some error, so you must apply a filter to remove the noise.
+Measuring the reported position and deriving it to get the speed introduces some error, so you may apply a filter to remove the noise.

 Then, calculate the error (SP-PV) (in this particular case PV is the speed of the motor) and feed it into your PID.